Marvin Jones Jr. Player Prop Bets for NFL Week 13 | Jacksonville vs. Los Angeles 12/5/2021

 - So far this season, 19.8% of the 400 passes thrown by his team have gone Jones' way.

-- Jones has seen the ball thrown his way nine times in the red zone this season, 25.7% of his team's 35 red zone pass attempts.
+- Jones (nine red zone targets) has been the recipient of 25.7% of his team's 35 red zone pass attempts.

-- The Jaguars have called a pass in 61.1% of their plays from scrimmage this year while running the ball 38.9% of the time.
-This offensive attack ranks 31st in the NFL in points scored.
+- The Jaguars have run 61.1% passing plays and 38.9% rushing plays this season.
+They rank 31st in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Jones' matchup with the Rams.